core-wg/oscore/draft-ietf-core-object-security.md

 In order to use OSCORE over HTTP hops, a node needs to be able to map HTTP messages to CoAP messages (see {{RFC8075}}), and to apply OSCORE to CoAP messages (as defined in this document).

-For this purpose, this specification defines a new HTTP header field named CoAP-Object-Security, see {{iana-http}}.
-The CoAP-Object-Security header field is only used in POST requests and 200 (OK) responses, i.e. essentially using HTTP as a transport of an encrypted CoAP mappable message contained in the payload.
+For this purpose, this specification defines a new HTTP header field named OSCORE, see {{iana-http}}.
+The HTTP OSCORE header field is only used in POST requests and 200 (OK) responses, i.e. essentially using HTTP as a transport of an encrypted CoAP mappable message contained in the payload.

-The header field is neither appropriate to list in the Connection header field (see Section 6.1 of {{RFC7230}}), nor in a Vary response header field (see Section 7.1.4 of {{RFC7231}}), nor allowed in trailers (see Section 4.1 of {{RFC7230}}).
+The OSCORE header field is neither appropriate to list in the Connection header field (see Section 6.1 of {{RFC7230}}), nor in a Vary response header field (see Section 7.1.4 of {{RFC7231}}), nor allowed in trailers (see Section 4.1 of {{RFC7230}}).

 \[Ed.
 Note: Reconsider use of Vary\]